-Familiar lines from the song, "Santa Claus is coming to town."
-Sorta implies that little boys and girls struggle with being nice, with being good.
+"Santa Claus is coming to town" familiar lines from the song.
+Sort of implies that little boys and girls struggle with being nice, with being good.
 Good golly Wally, they are just inquisitive kids, who perhaps get into a bit of mischief trying to figure out life.

 Sammy's Letter to Jesus

 It was coming up to Christmas and Sammy asked his mum if he could have a new bike.
 So, she told him that the best idea would be to write to Santa Claus.
 But John, having just played a vital role in the school nativity play, said he would prefer to write to the baby Jesus.
 John went to his room and wrote:

 "Dear Jesus, I have been a very good boy and would like to have a bike for Christmas."

 But he wasn't very happy when he read it over.
 So he decided to try again and this time he wrote: